Do You Need to Replace Oil Filter Every Oil Change?

 No, you do not need to replace your oil filter every time you change your oil.
 Depending on the quality of your filter and the type of oil you use, it is perfectly fine to change your oil without changing the filter.
 However, if you notice that your filter is dirty or clogged, then it may be necessary to replace it.

 It’s a common misconception that you need to replace your oil filter every time you change your oil.
 In reality, you only need to replace it every other oil change, or as specified in your car’s owner manual.
-This is because the filter does a good job of trapping impurities and extending the life of your oil.
+This is because the filter effectively traps impurities and extends the life of your oil.

-So, if you’re due for an oil change, go ahead and check your owner manual to see if it’s also time to replace your filter.
+So, if you’re due for an oil change, check your owner’s manual to see if it’s also time to replace your filter.

-Can I Change Oil Without Changing Oil Filter?
+Can I Change Oil Without Changing the Oil Filter?

 If you’re asking whether you can get away with changing your oil without also changing your filter, the answer is technically yes.
 However, it’s not advisable to do so.
-Your car’s oil filter plays an important role in keeping the oil clean and free of debris.
+Your car’s oil filter plays a vital role in keeping the oil clean and free of debris.

-What Happens If You Change Oil But Not Oil Filter?
+What Happens If You Change the Oil But Not the Oil Filter?

-Do You Have To Change Your Oil Filter Every Oil Change – Who Should You Listen Too
+Do You Have To Change Your Oil Filter Every Oil Change – Who Should You Listen To

 How Often to Change Oil Filter With Synthetic Oil